jvm3487/or1200-superscalar/README.md

 # or1200-superscalar
-The goal of this project is to make the existing or1200 core superscalar (near completition of first draft)
+The goal of this project is to make the existing or1200 core superscalar (completed first draft and successfully boots linux kernel on atlys board)

-Currently, the processor has the ability to execute two insns at a time but it is currently inserting a nop after executing two insns at a time bc genpc.v has not been updated to account for differing changes in number of instructions being executed.
+Currently, the processor has the ability to execute two insns at a time except for certain instances of stalls (asserts dependency_hazard_stall signal in or1200_ctrl.v to account for both structural and data dependency hazards).

 The code has not been cleaned up and is rather messy.